top of page

 • Prepositional pronouns everywhere

-This is precisely where structured teaching makes the difference — one decent session can save people years of frustration.
+Structured teaching can make a significant difference.
+One effective session can save learners years of frustration.
 Use what you’ve learned from grammar books and dictionaries as your reference point — everyday speech varies a lot, and not everyone uses standard grammar.

 bottom of page